 Here is a list on Wikipedia of the different districts in LA.
 As you can see there are LOTS.
 Over 80.
 We could leave it there and let you digest that but the reality is much simpler than that list makes out.

 This is the City area.
 High rise and built up its the heart of the business district.
 There are many large luxury hotels along with cheaper more budget offerings.
 And access to many restaurants.
-However, the Downtown area isn’t really catered for tourists more business travellers and you won’t be near any of the “tourist” attraction most people come to LA for.
+However, the Downtown area isn’t really catered for tourists, more business travelers and you won’t be near any of the “tourist” attractions most people come to LA for.

 The Chances are this is one of the reasons you are in LA.
 Hollywood is probably one of the most well-known destinations in the world.
-Hotels in this area range from really quite cheap right up to the incredibly expensive.
-We regularly choose Hollywood as out base as it puts you right in the heart of where you need to be.
-It may be better for shorter stays as it is not the most relaxing of districts.
+Hotels in this area range from really quite cheap right up to incredibly expensive.
+We regularly choose Hollywood as our base as it puts you right in the heart of where you need to be.
+It may be better for shorter stays as it is not the most relaxing of districts, and far from upmarket.

 Santa Monica / Venice Beach